The Marvin Gaye Collection

 The Marvin Gaye Collection released by Motown Records in 1990.
-The box set, divided into four categories, features thirty-four unreleased songs, including the sessions from 1979's The Ballads (later released in 1997 as Vulnerable).
+The box set is divided into four categories and contains a total of over 80 songs.
+It features thirty-four unreleased songs, including the sessions from 1979's The Ballads (later released in 1997 as Vulnerable).

-The set is out of print, usurped by 1995's The Master (1961-1984).
+The set is out of print, usurped by 1995's The Master (1961–1984).